Frequently Asked Questions

 What is a prosthodontist?

 A Prosthodontist is a dental professional who creates, restores, and replaces human teeth.
-After completing four years of dental school, a prosthodontist has completes three additional years of additional training in a post-doctoral program.
+After completing four years of dental school, a prosthodontist has completed three additional years of additional training in a postdoctoral program.

 What are dentures?

 Dentures are a partial or complete set of artificial teeth used to occupy the upper or lower jaw, usually attached to a plate.
 Simply put, dentures are a set of false teeth.

 If you have lost most or all of your teeth, you are a perfect candidate for complete dentures.
 If you still have some natural teeth remaining, a partial denture is recommended to help improve chewing ability, speech, and support for facial muscles.